zczlazv/bioc3301_project/README.md

-# Advanced Practical in Molecular Biology Projest
+# Advanced Practical in Molecular Biology Project
 Metagenomic analysis of soil samples using QIIME on Cirrus HPC
 ## Scripts